-Think about waking up to this flaky pastry and baked eggs filled with cheese, in-season asparagus paired with leftover Easter ham.
+Think about waking up to this flaky pastry and baked eggs filled with cheese and in-season asparagus paired with leftover holiday ham.
+I also make this whenever I have leftover Garlic Parmesan Asparagus lying around in the ridge.

-Maybe paired with some mimosas and a cup of coffee.
+Maybe paired with a glass of mimosa and a cup of coffee.

 If you are a quiche fan, also check out my popular Bacon Spinach Quiche recipe loaded with caramelized onions.
 It is as glorious as this Asparagus and Ham Quiche goodness, but with a slight different twist.

-We make a lot of of quiche around here because it is so easy to make!
-A quick 10 minute prep and send it into the oven while you get the rest of the meal ready.
+- So easy to make: A quick 10 minute prep and send it into the oven while you get the rest of the meal ready, especially if you use a store-bought pie crust like we do.

-It is also such a convenient dish to make ahead, it can be served warm or at room temperature, saves well as leftovers, and is easily heated in the microwave.
+- Easy to make ahead and heat as leftovers: It is also such a convenient dish to make ahead for parties or gatherings when you need your precious last few minutes preparing everything else.
+It can be served warm or at room temperature, saves well as leftovers, and is easily heated in the microwave.

-I promise I have no agenda behind singing the glorious praises of quiche except that I heart it so dang much. 😉
+I promise I have no agenda behind singing the glorious praises of this asparagus ham quiche recipe except that I heart it so dang much. 😉

 I love a versatile, yummy dish and this is definitely a versatile, yummy dish that has been such a life saver for us on many busy days!